rehithk/rehithk/README.md

 Designing clean, intuitive data structures that are easy to understand, maintain, and scale.
 Complexity should come from business logic, not data design.

 ### 📡 Predictable APIs
-Creating well-documented, consistent APIs that follow established conventions and make it easy for developers to integrate and build upon.
+Creating well documented, consistent APIs that follow established conventions and make it easy for developers to integrate and build upon.
 Every endpoint should behave as expected.

 ### ⚡ Performance-Conscious Code
 Writing efficient code that respects resources and user time.
-Performance optimization isn't an afterthought—it's part of the development process from day one.
+Performance optimization isn't an afterthought it's part of the development process from day one.

 ### 🛡️ Tests That Protect Behavior
 Prioritizing comprehensive testing that ensures code behaves correctly today and tomorrow.
 Tests should verify behavior, not just coverage metrics.
-A well-tested codebase is a confident codebase.
+A well tested codebase is a confident codebase.

 ---